 Have you ever secretly taken a stranger's photo?
 Here's where you stand legally

 According to research conducted by Online Spy Shop earlier this month.
-25% of Britons say theyve taken a strangers photo without consent and later shared it online.
-Our research suggests that while secret snappers may think their actions are going unnoticed, 30% of us have either spotted someone taking our picture, or have suspected someone of doing so.
+25% of Britons say they've taken a strangers photo without consent and later shared it online.
+Our research suggests that while secret snappers may think their actions go unnoticed, 30% of us have spotted someone taking our picture or suspected someone of doing so.
 Our study also found:

-- Most people share photos via social media, with Twitter among the most popular platforms.
+- Most people share photos via social media, with Twitter being among the most popular platforms.

 Follow our handy guide to see where you stand legally...

 39% of those who admitted sharing their photos of strangers said they captured the images on public transport.
-While public transport may be the most tempting place to take a strangers photo, its also the place youre most likely to get caught.
-58% of those who believe theyve been snapped say it happened on public transport.
-26% say theyve snapped a stranger in the street and 20% say theyve done it in a restaurant or bar.
+While public transport may be the most tempting place to take a strangers photo, it's also where you're most likely to get caught.
+58% of those who believe they've been snapped say it happened on public transport.
+26% say they've snapped a stranger in the street, and 20% say they've done it in a restaurant or bar.
 Other places people admit taking a photo of a stranger before sharing include hairdressers, gyms and university campuses.